FamilOrujov/llm-finetuning-lab/llama3-financial-sentiment-analysis-ft-unsloth/README.md

 | **Quantization** | 4-bit NF4 (bitsandbytes) |
 | **Max Sequence Length** | 256 tokens |
 | **Precision** | FP16 (Tesla T4) |

+> [!NOTE]
+> **Why 4-bit Quantization?**
+> Full-precision Llama 3.2 3B requires ~12GB of VRAM just for model weights.
+By quantizing to 4-bit NF4, we reduce memory to ~3GB, leaving headroom for gradients and activations.
+The key insight is that 4-bit quantization preserves most of the model's capability while making fine-tuning accessible on free-tier GPUs.
+Studies show NF4 (Normal Float 4) quantization retains 99%+ of model quality compared to full precision.

 ### LoRA Hyperparameters